 Approximately 50 experiments will be funded in 3 distinct Calls for Experiments.
-The first call will be issued on September 28, 2009.
+The second call will be issued on March 16, 2010.
 All calls will be posted on the ECHORD web site and be announced via the EURON mailing list.
-Each call will be open for 2 months.
-Evaluation and selection of proposals will last 2 months from the time of call closing.
-The proposals will be evaluated by independent experts from science and industry, ranked by an expert panel and then approved by the European Commission.
+Each call will be open for approx. 2 months.
+Evaluation and selection of proposals will last approx. 2 months from the time of call closing.
+The proposals are evaluated by independent experts from science and industry, ranked by an expert panel and then approved by the European Commission.